Download a detailed PDF brochure and unlock an exclusive discount for this tour

 Torres del Paine National Park: Connect with the inspiring natural landscape in one of the world's last true wildernesses.
 Embark on this unforgettable journey with a Local Specialist, who will bring the landscape to life with their rich knowledge and passion for the region.
 The lagoon's name, meaning "Bitter Lake," hints at its high mineral content, giving the water an almost mystical quality.
 Your Local Specialist will guide you through the area's unique flora and fauna, offering insights into the natural history and ecological significance of this pristine environment.
 Witness beautiful fauna, such as flamingos wading in the shallow waters, or elusive Andean condor soaring above.
 The immersive experience at Laguna Amarga will leave you with lasting memories of Patagonia's raw and untouched beauty.

 Mirador Serrano Glacier: Travel by boat up the Rio Serrano, passing the Southern icefield (campo de Hielo sur) toward the icy turquoise sheets of the Serrano Glacier.
-With a Local Specialist, explore the impressive glacier with a hike through unspoiled, cool rainforest landscapes to Seno Última Esperanza (Fjord of the Last Hope) where you will see the rest of the Southern Patagonian Icefield.
+With your Travel Director, explore the impressive glacier with a hike through unspoiled, cool rainforest landscapes to Seno Última Esperanza (Fjord of the Last Hope) where you will see the rest of the Southern Patagonian Icefield.
 Mostly untouched by people, the unspoiled nature is home to colonies of cormorants, sea lions and condors.

-Puerto Natales: Explore Pingo Salvaje ranch in the heart of Patagonia with the MAKE TRAVEL MATTER Experience.
+Puerto Natales: Explore Pingo Salvaje ranch in the heart of Patagonia with a MAKE TRAVEL MATTER Experience.
 Discover the sustainable practices of the ranch owners, who have implemented holistic grazing to maintain ecological balance.
-This innovative approach not only benefits their livestock but also preserves the local eco-systems.
-This journey offers an unforgettable adventure that highlights the importance of sustainable travel and living in harmony with the environment.
+Your visit directly supports United Nations Sustainable Development Goal 12: Responsible Consumption and Protection.

 Puerto Natales: With your Local Specialist, visit Milodon Cave, a fascinating site where evidence of a giant prehistoric ground sloth, the Milodon, was discovered by German explorer Herman Eberhard.
 Shedding light on Patagonia's ancient past, the cave also holds evidence of prehistoric human habitation dating back to 6,000 BC, offering a glimpse into the lives of early inhabitants.
 Explore this intriguing site, marvel at the well-preserved remains, and imagine the prehistoric world that once existed here.
 Milodon Cave is a captivating destination for those interested in archaeology and the natural history of Patagonia.